Beylerbey: Early use

-The title originated with the Seljuks, and was used in the Sultanate of Rum initially as an alternative for the Arabic title of malik al-umara ("chief of the commanders"), designating the army's commander-in-chief.
+The title originated with the Seljuks, and was used in the Sultanate of Rum initially as an alternative to the Arabic title of malik al-umara ("chief of the commanders"), designating the army's commander-in-chief.
 Among the Mongol Ilkhanids, the title was used to designate the chief amir al-ulus ("emir of the state")—also known by the Turkic title ulusbegi and the Arabic amir al-umara–while in the Golden Horde it was applied to all the holders of the rank of amir al-ulus.
 The Mamluks of Egypt possibly used it as an alternative title for the atabak al-asakir, the commander-in-chief of the army.

 Ottoman use

 The Ottomans used the title beylerbey from the late 14th until the mid-19th century, with varying meanings and degrees of importance.
-The early Ottoman state continued to use the term beylerbey in the meaning of commander-in-chief, held by princes of the Ottoman dynasty: under the Ottoman Empire's founder, Osman I (ruled 1299–1326), his son Orhan held the post, and during Orhan's reign (1324–1362), his brother Alaeddin Pasha and Orhan's son Süleyman Pasha.
+The early Ottoman state continued to use the term beylerbey to mean commander-in-chief, a position held by princes of the Ottoman dynasty: under the Ottoman Empire's founder, Osman I (ruled 1299–1326), his son Orhan held the post, and during Orhan's reign (1324–1362), his brother Alaeddin Pasha and Orhan's son Süleyman Pasha.

 The first step towards the transformation of the office into a gubernatorial title occurred when Murad I gave the title to Lala Shahin Pasha as a reward for his capture of Adrianople (modern Edirne) in the 1360s.
 In addition, Lala Shahin was given military authority over the Ottoman territories in Europe (Rumelia).
 This marked the beylerbey effectively as the viceroy of the European territories, as the Sultans still resided in Anatolia, and as the straits of the Bosporus and the Dardanelles, which connected the two parts of the Ottoman state, continued to escape full Ottoman control until the Fall of Constantinople in 1453.

 Lala Shahin died after 1388.
 Sometime in 1385–87 Çandarlı Kara Halil Hayreddin Pasha succeeded him in the position of commander-in-chief in Rumelia.
 In 1393 Sultan Bayezid I appointed Kara Timurtash as beylerbey and viceroy in Anatolia, when Bayezid himself crossed over into Europe to campaign against Mircea I of Wallachia.
 This process marked the birth of the first two, and by far the most important, beylerbeyliks: those of Rumelia and Anatolia, while the third beylerbeylik, that of Rûm, followed soon after.